How I Built My GitHub Pages Site Using Actions + VS Code

 - Push any commit to the

-mainbranch, or - Go to Actions tab → Select "Deploy Jekyll site to Pages" → Click Run workflow
+mainbranch, or - Go to Actions tab → Select "Deploy Eleventy site to Pages" → Click Run workflow

 - Push any commit to the